adamsteer/f4g-oceania-pdal/workshop/0-why-pdal.md

 And at the end of the day it's what I know most about how to drive.

-## All the other things
+## What do you use?

 ### LAStools

-LAStools and still is a breakthrough in point cloud processing.
+LAStools was and still is a breakthrough in point cloud processing.
 It is focussed on speed and convenience, with a model of giving away a bunch of functionality and making users pay for advanced tooling.
-For a mission critical application, though, it's pretty cheap.
-It's author, Martin Isenburg, contributes a lot to the LiDAR community and is worth supporting.
+It's author, Martin Isenburg, contributes a lot to the LiDAR community.

 ### PCL

-The Point Cloud Library (PCL) carries incredible functionality, and if you understand it well you should use it.
-It's less convenient in terms of processing pipelines, and PDAL actually carries some convenience wrappers for PCL functionality.
+The Point Cloud Library (PCL) carries incredible functionality at the expense of convenience.

 ### LibLAS